jml674/tellmeupwork/README.md

 **Usage**

 Allows to monitor a set of job searches every 30 mns and send an email including all new jobs found.
 Perform a upwork job search and select "Add url to watchlist" using right-click.
+Monitoring is started as soon as the watchlist is populated with some url.

 **Notes**